YvesStraten/dotfiles/README.md

 The hyprland dotfiles are from [ChrisTitus](https://github.com/ChrisTitusTech/hyprland-titus) which I modified for my own use.

 This also uses home-manager in combination with nix package manager, to be able to use fish as default shell, add the shell to the /etc/shells file.

-{% codeblock home manage lang:bash URL link_text %}
+{% codeblock %}
-chsh -s /home/youruser/.nix-profile/bin/fish
+chsh -s /home/youruse/.nix-profile/bin/fish
 {% endcodeblock %}